-The existing driveway will not create additional site disturbance or soil compaction and will not require the removal of any trees.
+The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
 The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is 686 feet long therefore there should be 1 or 2 turn arounds present.
-The driveway is greater than 400 feet therefore a pull-out should also be present for optimal ingress and egress of fire vehicles.
+The driveway is approximately 150 feet long therefore no turn around will be required (see plan for details).
+The driveway is less than 400 feet therefore no pull-outs will be required.